Ragusa Sicily, Italy Travel Guide

 Stay connected with an eSIM from Airalo for international data plans.

 Local currency is the Euro (€).
-Credit cards are widely accepted, but small businesses may prefer cash.
+Credit cards are accepted almost everywhere, but small businesses could want cash.

 Local markets and street food offer budget-friendly options.